A New Rule Is About To Change Every Trip to Europe

 Whether you’re a first-time visitor to Europe or a frequent traveler across the pond, you should be aware that there are changes afoot.
-In late 2026, the European Union plans to introduce new entry requirements for U.S. travelers.
+In late 2026, the European Union plans to introduce new entry requirements for U.S. travelers, following the rollout of a new electronic entry and exit system in April this year.
 Be prepared for Europe’s electronic travel authorization and ensure a stress-free trip with our helpful guide.

 What Is the ETIAS?